-When you’re looking for ways to bring serenity and calm back into your life, these strategies from Feng Shui will help.
-Please let me know how it goes when you try them.
+When you’re looking for ways to bring serenity and calm back into your life, these two key Feng Shui strategies will help.

 If you’d like some personal help figuring out the best ways to cope with the stresses in your life, please get in touch – email@example.com or 646-382-3878.